The previous page closed with

 \]

-a Fourier sine series expansion of \(g\) — except that each term carries the extra
+a Fourier sine series expansion of \(g\).
+Each term now carries the extra factor

 orthogonality of the trigonometric system